 6. Barbara Corcoran – $100 million

 Last but not least is Barbara Corcoran.
 Barbara founded The Corcoran Group in 1973, a real estate brokerage firm that she sold for $66 million in 2001.
-Corcoran struggled at school as she suffers from dyslexia.
-Still, Barbara managed to graduate from college with a degree in education and started working as a teacher.
+Corcoran struggled at school due to her dyslexia.
+Still, Barbara managed to graduate from college with a degree in education and worked briefly as a teacher.

 After a year in the classroom, she quit and worked 20 different jobs.
-She co-founded The Corcoran-Simonè brokerage with her ex-boyfriend.
-But after they broke up, she branched out on her own.
+Next, she co-founded The Corcoran-Simonè brokerage with her ex-boyfriend.
+But after breaking up, she branched out on her own.

-To keep herself busy she is a columnist and an author.
-Barbara also earns extra income as a consultant and speaker.
+Barbara also earns extra income as a consultant, writer and speaker.
 Barbara has made over 130 deals on the show and her most successful investment is The Comfy.
 Corcoran is a cautious investor and has a net worth of $100 million.